Proper 23 (28) | Mark 10:17-31

 In the fourteenth century, a woman we know as Julian of Norwich entered a small room attached to a wall of a church, and there she lived for years, an anchoress, letting go of the world and holding only to God.
 She wrote down her experience of a series of ‘shewings’ or ‘revelations’—visions, ecstatic experiences of God.
 Her writings are known as The Revelations of Divine Love.

-Perhaps the best known quote from her writings is this one: “…it is well, it is well, and all manner of things shall be well.”
+Perhaps the best known quote from her writings is this one: “…all shall be well, shall shall be well, and all manner of things shall be well.”
 It is less known that in her vision these are the words of Jesus, comforting her in her contemplation that God would permit the existence of sin.

 Somehow, within that small room, she experienced the kingdom of God.